Types of computer monitors | What is a monitor and its functions explainer

 Touchscreens Monitors

-Touchscreens or touch screen monitors consists of both a “touch panel” for input and a “display” for output.
+Touchscreens or touchscreen monitors consist of both a “touch panel” for input and a “display” for output.

 A touch panel is normally placed over the display.